-This course allows students to begin their internship field experience prior to the weekly seminars (CNSL 675 or CPSY 638) which will begin in the fall semester.
+This course allows students to begin their practicum or internship field placement prior to the weekly seminars which will begin in the fall semester.
 Its on-line format allows students to interact with the instructor and peers to obtain support and feedback as needed.
 (Clinical supervision is provided by the approved field site supervisor).
 No academic credit is awarded for this course, but the course appears on the academic transcript.
 Graded pass/fail.